Zettlr/zettlr-docs/docs/en/pkms/graph.md

 ## What is a graph?

 First, let's start with a crash course in network science.
-A graph view of a personal knowledge management (PKM) database is only loosely related to empirical networks such as social networks, but it can help nevertheless.
+A graph view of a personal knowledge management system (PKMS) database is only loosely related to empirical networks such as social networks, but it can help nevertheless.

 A graph is mathematically defined as a set of **vertices** (or nodes), which are connected by a set of **edges** (or links).
 Edges are called **arcs** when they are directed.
 Vertices can be either connected to a single other vertex (a dyad), to two other vertices (a triad), or more than that.
 Vertices can also be isolated, i.e. unconnected.
 A cluster of connected vertices within a network is called a **component**.
 Furthermore, a graph can be either **directed** (that is, the arcs between two vertices have a direction, i.e. the arc from A to B is not the same as the arc from B to A) or **undirected** (meaning that the edge from A to B also implies the edge from B to A).
 A graph can also be **weighted**, in which case its edges will have some number attached to them.
 Finally, a graph can be either simple or **multiplex**.
 A multiplex graph does not just have one type of edge, but multiple.